Behavioral Medicine Center

 - Address: Behavioral Medicine Center PO Box 800223 University of Virginia Health System Charlottesville, VA 22908

-- The Behavioral Medicine Center is located in UVA Hospital West, Barringer IV, room 4472.
+- The Behavioral Medicine Center is located in UVA Hospital West, Collins IV (formally Barringer), room 4472.

 Clinical: The Behavioral Medicine Center provides outpatient psychological assessment, intervention, and consultation services for a wide variety of patient populations and presenting problems.
-Referral sources include UVA medical clinics, providers in private practice, and UVA Student Health.
+Referral sources include UVA medical clinics and providers in the community.
 Patients referred present with psychological factors that impact medical symptoms or conditions, including, but not limited to:

 - Gastrointestinal conditions

 - Chronic pain

 - Improving adjustment to, and coping with, emotional and behavioral demands of acute, chronic, and life-threatening medical problems

 - Reducing anxiety within the context of acute, chronic, and life-threatening medical problems